Home Improvement Skills & Specialties Plumbing Plumbing Problems & Repairs

 • What type of water heater is best?

-The type of water heater that is best for your home and your needs will vary.
-However, in general, electric water heaters are preferred because they are lightweight, quiet, and energy-efficient.
+The type of water heater best for your home and your needs will vary.
+However, electric water heaters are generally preferred because they are lightweight, quiet, and energy-efficient.

 • What is the most popular type of water heater today?

-Conventional tank water heaters are the most popular and most common type of water heater.
-They can hold between 20 and 80 gallons of water and run on either gas or electricity.
+Conventional tank water heaters are the most popular and common type.
+They can hold between 20 and 80 gallons of water, and most primarily run on either gas or electricity.

 The Spruce uses only high-quality sources, including peer-reviewed studies, to support the facts within our articles.
 Read our editorial process to learn more about how we fact-check and keep our content accurate, reliable, and trustworthy.